US and China trade barbs as Alaska talks kick off | DW | 18.03.2021

 Two Canadians were detained in 2018 on spying charges after Canadian police detained Meng Wanzhou, the chief financial officer of telecoms equipment company Huawei Technologies on a US warrant.

-China is set to begin the trial of two Canadians and the foreing ministry hadded the timing had nothing to do with the Anchorage talks.
+China is set to begin the trial of two Canadians.
+The foreign ministry added that the timing had nothing to do with the Anchorage talks.

 According to the UN more than 1 million Uighurs, a Muslim minority in the country, are held in internment camps in the Xinjiang region.
 The largest group representing exiled Uighurs has written Blinken urging him to demand Beijing close the camps.